-Syncare Acne Soft make-up
+Syncare Acne Soft Make-up

-A bb, cc, tinted moisturizer with 17 ingredients, including spf and exfoliants.
+A foundation with 17 ingredients, including exfoliants.

-Bb, cc, tinted moisturizer with 17 ingredients that contains exfoliants and SPF
+Foundation with 17 ingredients that contains exfoliants

-We independently verify ingredients and our claims are backed by peer-reviewed research.
-Does this product need an update?
-Let us know.
+We independently verify ingredients, backed by peer-reviewed research.
+Suggest an update.

 What's inside